 You’ve probably seen many HealthLand outlets around KL and Selangor, or maybe even in Penang, Johor, and Melaka.

-The founder behind them is Patrick Wee, who has opened over 30 HealthLand outlets across Malaysia.
+The Executive Director behind them is Patrick Wee, who has helped open over 30 HealthLand outlets across Malaysia.

-Now, instead of opening another HealthLand outlet, he’s founded Future of Wellness (FoW) instead.
+Now, instead of opening another HealthLand outlet, he’s spearheaded Future of Wellness (FoW) instead.

 And we just had to know, why not another HealthLand?